Last Updated: December 1, 2020

-Wherever possible, we are keeping our operations running, while prioritizing colleague health and safety.
-Certain sites and offices have implemented temporary closures based on local government or public health authority guidance, and all locations are adhering to the latest guidelines provided by the World Health Organization (WHO), Centers for Disease Control & Prevention (CDC) and other relevant health agencies.
+Our approach has been to keep our operations running, while prioritizing colleague health and safety.
+All locations continue to adhere to the latest guidelines provided by the World Health Organization (WHO), U.S. Centers for Disease Control & Prevention (CDC) and other relevant health agencies.

-More than 16,000 Xylem colleagues around the world are working with customers to keep essential services flowing for their communities.
-To assist our employees through this challenging period, we have enhanced protections to limit exposure to COVID-19 including providing additional PPE, and implementing expanded occupational safety and health protocols.
-We have activated Xylem’s Pandemic Risk Mitigation Plan, including:
+To assist our 16,000 employees through this challenging period, we have enhanced protections to limit exposure to COVID-19 including providing additional PPE, and implementing expanded occupational safety and health protocols.
+Screenings and face coverings are mandatory throughout our facilities, globally.
+As part of our Pandemic Risk Mitigation plan, we have also:

-We’ve also taken further steps to provide supplementary financial support and expansion of paid leave to Xylem colleagues and their families affected by COVID-19, in addition to extended healthcare and medical benefits.
+We have also provided supplementary financial support and expansion of paid leave to Xylem colleagues and their families affected by COVID-19, in addition to extended healthcare and medical benefits.
 Colleagues serving roles in “essential services” – whose positions require them to work either onsite at our facilities or in the field supporting customers while stay-at-home orders are in place for non-essential services – are receiving premium pay.
+We have also made supplementary mental health resources available to all employees.

 As water and utility operators – and many of our customers across industrial, commercial and agriculture – seek to ensure continuity of critical services, Xylem is working with them to help minimize supply disruption.
-In addition to deploying technologies to help maintain the continuity of critical infrastructure, we are running online education and certification modules to close critical knowledge gaps as water networks are put under new stresses as a result of the pandemic.
+In addition to deploying technologies to help maintain the continuity of critical infrastructure, we rolled out online education and certification modules to close critical knowledge gaps as water networks faced new stresses as a result of the pandemic.

-We continue to work closely and systematically with our supply base to ensure they have appropriate business continuity actions in place.
-This includes suppliers of both physical components and services, including critical infrastructure providers.
+We continue to work closely with our supply base to ensure they have appropriate business continuity actions in place.
+We have also launched an AI platform to monitor risk in the supply chain.

 In recognition of the many ways in which our colleagues are lending support to the COVID-19 community response, we have offered employees critical services leave and expanded support for employee volunteering.
 We have also doubled our employee charitable matching gift program for COVID-19 response activities.